-Transport and communication function expenses support the infrastructure and regulatory framework for Australia's transport and communication sectors.
+The transport and communication function supports the infrastructure and regulatory framework for Australia's transport and communication sectors.

 Table 15: Summary of expenses — transport and communication

-- Most road and rail funding from 2009‑10 is currently classified under the road transport sub‑function and will be reclassified between the road and rail transport sub‑functions as programs of work are determined.
+- Most road and rail funding in 2014‑15, which is currently classified under the road transport sub‑function, is from the allocation in the Contingency Reserve for the second tranche of the Nation Building program (NB2) and will be reclassified between the road and rail transport sub‑functions as programs of work are determined.

-The increase in estimated expenses in the rail transport sub‑function across the forward estimates is mainly due to the investment in metro rail infrastructure announced by the Government as part of its Nation Building Plan for the Future package in the 2009‑10 Budget.
-This package includes projects funded from the Building Australia Fund such as a $3.2 billion contribution over six years towards the Regional Rail Express project in Victoria, and $0.6 billion over five years for the Gawler Rail Line Modernisation and Noarlunga to Seaford Rail Extension projects in South Australia.
-The increased estimate in expenses across the forward estimates for rail also encompasses grants to the Australian Rail Track Corporation.
+The increase in estimated expenses in the rail transport sub‑function to 2013‑14 is mainly due to metro rail infrastructure funding provided as part of the Nation Building Plan for the Future package in the 2009‑10 Budget.
+This package includes projects funded from the BAF such as a $3.2 billion contribution over six years towards the Regional Rail Express project in Victoria.
+Nation Building 2 is also expected to continue rail infrastructure investment with funds for preconstruction activities for an inland rail service from Melbourne to Brisbane and continued payments for the Moreton Bay Rail Link project in Queensland.

 The other economic affairs function includes expenses on tourism and area promotion, labour market assistance, immigration, industrial relations and other economic affairs not elsewhere classified (nec).

 Table 16: Summary of expenses — other economic affairs

 Movements in estimated expenses under the other economic affairs function largely reflect changes in the labour market assistance to job seekers and industry and immigration sub‑functions.